strimzi/strimzi-kafka-oauth/README.md

 During the Kafka broker startup, a request to the JWKS endpoint immediately tries to load the keys.
 If JWKS keys can not be loaded or can not be successfully parsed during startup, the Kafka broker will exit.
-That behaviour can be turned off:
+That behavior can be turned off:
 - `oauth.fail.fast` (e.g.: "false" - it is "true" by default)

+##### JWKS caching and local JWT validation

+When JWT access tokens are validated through a JWKS endpoint, the Strimzi Kafka OAuth library retrieves the JSON Web Key Set and stores the keys in a local cache.
+After the keys are loaded, the broker verifies token signatures locally.
+The broker does not contact the authorization server for each validation request.

+Local validation reduces network traffic and improves throughput, while still allowing the broker to detect signing key changes.

+Key aspects of this behavior:

+*Local verification*

+Tokens are verified with cached public keys.
+Validation does not depend on network availability.

+*Key refresh*

+The broker refreshes the JWKS keys at regular intervals.
+Refresh settings control how often updates are attempted and how long cached keys remain valid.

+*Unknown signing keys*

+If a token includes a `kid` (key ID) that is not in the cached JWKS set, the broker triggers an immediate refresh but still fails the current authentication request without retrying.
+The client must reattempt authentication after the refresh completes.

+*Performance profile*

+Local JWT validation avoids per-request network calls.
+It is suited to high-connection-rate or latency-sensitive deployments.

+*When to use JWKS-based validation*

+Use this approach when your authorization server publishes signing keys and when the environment requires fast, local token verification.

+See the [Broker configuration options](#broker-configuration-options) that control refresh intervals, key expiry, and retries.

-###### Validation using the introspection endpoint
+##### Validation using the introspection endpoint

 When your authorization server is configured to use opaque tokens (not JWT) or if it does not expose JWKS endpoint, you have no other option but to use the introspection endpoint.
 This will result in Kafka Broker making a request to authorization server every time a new Kafka client connection is established.

 Specify the following `oauth.*` properties:
-- `oauth.introspection.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token/introspect")
+- `oauth.introspection.endpoint.uri` (e.g.: "https://localhost:8443/realms/demo/protocol/openid-connect/token/introspect")
-- `oauth.introspection.token.param.name` (e.g.: "access_token", defaults to "token")
+- `oauth.introspection.token.param.name` (e.g.: "access_token" - request parameter name for the token, defaults to "token")
-- `oauth.valid.issuer.uri` (e.g.: "https://localhost:8443/auth/realms/demo" - only access tokens issued by this issuer will be accepted)
+- `oauth.valid.issuer.uri` (e.g.: "https://localhost:8443/realms/demo" - only access tokens issued by this issuer will be accepted)
 - `oauth.client.id` (e.g.: "kafka" - this is the OAuth2 client configuration id for the Kafka broker)
 - `oauth.client.secret` (e.g.: "kafka-secret")

 Introspection endpoint should be protected.
 The `oauth.client.id` and `oauth.client.secret` specify Kafka Broker credentials for authenticating to access the introspection endpoint.

-Some authorization servers don't provide the `iss` claim.
-In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
+Some authorization servers do not include the `iss` claim.
+In this case, do not set `oauth.valid.issuer.uri`.
+Set `oauth.check.issuer` to `false` to disable issuer checking:
 - `oauth.check.issuer` (e.g.: "false")

 You can enforce audience checking, which is an OAuth2 mechanism to prevent successful authentication with tokens unless they are explicitly issued for use by your resource server.